How to Arrange a Tibetan Homestay in China

 The French and American couples were leaving us after the first night as they had somehow made arrangements to spend a night inside the park, staying with a Tibetan family in one of the villages inside the park boundary.
 I don't know how they managed this or if it worked out for them but we had been advised that stays inside the park were strictly forbidden.
 Anyhow, we were more than happy in our lovely Tibetan house and our beautiful surroundings in the Minshan mountains.

-Traditional Tibetan Cooking
+Traditional Tibetan Cooking in China

 All of our meals were included in our stay as well a near constant supply of Tibetan tea which was also on the boil on the stove that seemed to heat the whole building.
 Our host was fantastic.
 She didn't speak many words of English but she was very charismatic and genuine in her hospitality.
 Evening meals generally featured bowls of rice, cured Yak meat (with spices), vegetable stir-fry dishes and lots of other traditional Tibetan fare.
 We never went hungry and were always being offered more.

-Check out my other China Travel Hubs:
+Check out my other China-related Travel Articles:

 - Top 5 Must-See Sights in Beijing